Hi-Van/Not-Picky/my-app/README.md

 # Description

 This web app is built using ReactJS, Material UI, Google Geocode API, Google Maps API, and Google Places API.
 This web app takes in the user's input and current location to search nearby restaurants that match the query request.
-In order to use the Map, the user must enable location for the application.
+In order to use the Map component, the user must enable location for the application.

 *Request feature is still in progress but the map still loads to the user location